-Jennifer Hardy is Of Counsel to the Litigation Practice Group in Kirkland's Washington office, where her practice includes trial and appellate litigation before federal and state courts.
+Jennifer Hardy is of counsel to the Litigation Practice Group in Kirkland's Washington, D.C., office, where her practice includes trial and appellate litigation before federal and state courts.
 Jennifer has broad experience representing clients in litigation matters involving environmental law, contracts, administrative law, constitutional law and the False Claims Act.
 Representative clients include Bechtel Corporation, Raytheon, Sunoco, BASF, the Boeing Company, Honeywell International Inc., Verizon Communications Inc. and Verizon Wireless.

 Recent matters include: